Trust4AI/GENIE/README.md

 -  `Dockerfile`: This file is a script containing a series of instructions and commands used to build a Docker image.
 -  `docker-compose.yml`: This YAML file allows you to configure application services, networks, and volumes in a single file, facilitating the orchestration of containers.

-<p align="right">[⬆️ <a href="#trust4ai-executor-component">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#genie-natural-language-enquiry-executor">Back to top</a>]</p>

 ## 2. Deployment

-The component can be deployed in two main ways: locally and using Docker.
+GENIE can be deployed in two main ways: locally and using Docker.
 Each method has specific requirements and steps to ensure a smooth and successful deployment.
 This section provides detailed instructions for both deployment methods, ensuring you can choose the one that best fits your environment and use case.

 ### i.
 Local deployment

 Local deployment is ideal for development and testing purposes.
-It allows you to run the component on your local machine, making debugging and modifying the code easier.
+It allows you to run the tool on your local machine, making debugging and modifying the code easier.

 #### Pre-requirements